microswift-packages/spi/README.md

 `static func sendByte(_ byte: UInt8) -> UInt8 `

 Send (and receive) one byte.

 To send a buffer use something like...

 ```
+import ATmega328P
+import spi

 let myBufferSize: Int = 20

 if let myBuffer = UnsafeMutableBufferPointer<UInt8>.allocate(capacity: myBufferSize) {